Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs/samples/Sample11_MockingClientTypes.md

     .ReturnsAsync(dataBatchMock);

 // Here we are mocking the SendAsync method so that it will throw an exception if the batch passed
-// into send is not the one we are expecting to send.
+// into it is not the one we are expecting to send.

 mockProducer
     .Setup(p => p.SendAsync(